If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 2. Excess Saliva

-Some women will spit the excess saliva into a piece of tissue or cloth which can feel a little awkward, especially if you’re in a crowd.
+Some women will spit the excess saliva into a piece of tissue or cloth, which may feel awkward, especially if you’re in a crowd.

 What causes it?
-Its origins are unknown, but changes in hormones may be behind the excess saliva.
+Its origins are unknown, but hormone changes may be behind the excess saliva.
 Morning sickness, nausea, and heartburn can also cause a buildup of saliva.

 What can you do about it?
-Well, some medical literature recommends the use of barbiturates, anticholinergics, or phosphorated carbohydrate, but none of these are conclusive treatments (7).
+Some medical literature recommends using barbiturates, anticholinergics, or phosphorated carbohydrate solution, but none of these are conclusive treatments (8).

 So here are some tips to ease this symptom: